MaXuelin/Python-Tutorial/README.md

 # Python-Tutorial
-Python programming skills
-Writing in Chinese.
+Python programming skills.
+The tutorial is written in Chinese.